themost-framework/themost/modules/@themost/data/README.md

 * PostgreSQL
 * H2

-See further instructions [here](https://github.com/themost-framework/themost-adapters/) for using one of the available data adapters baased to your development or production environment.
+See further instructions [here](https://github.com/themost-framework/themost-adapters/) for using one of the available data adapters according to your development or production environment.